Let’s face it, if you have ever had chickenpox, you know how hard and frustrating it can be to experience the illness.

 If your child has chickenpox, you have to keep your child at home.
 Since it is highly contagious, many schools and daycare providers will not let the child come back until all of the symptoms disappear and the blisters have healed or have at least become a scab.
 This is to help keep chickenpox from spreading to others.

 While the virus has to run its course and there is no magic fix, there are a few things you can do to help your child get through.
 Here are a few ways that will make it a little easier to handle and get through.

 Over the counter pain medications

-Paracetamol can help treat the pain and fever that comes along with the chickenpox.
+Paracetamol can help treat the pain and fever that comes along with chickenpox.
 It is important that you do not use over the counter medications that contain aspirin or ibuprofen.
-If you give aspirin to a child who has the chickenpox, this can lead to Reye’s syndrome which is a severe disease that affects the brain and the liver.
+If you give aspirin to a child who has chickenpox, this can lead to Reye’s syndrome which is a severe disease that affects the brain and the liver.

 Cool and lukewarm baths with oatmeal products are known to help relieve the itching.
 You can have your child soak in the oatmeal bath.
 Oatmeal baths will also help soothe your child’s skin.